 Is a statistical method using a number that describes the degree of a linear relationship between two assets that either move together, or inversely, or are not related at all.
 The correlation coefficient is a way to measure the strength of the relationship between two assets, useful because analysis of one market can sometimes help us infer things about the other market.
 We use the correlation phenomenon in our.

 A correlation coefficient is a single number that describes the degree of linear relationship between two sets of variables.
 If one set of data (say, gold) increases at the same time as another (say, gold stocks), the relationship is said to be positive or direct.
 If one set of data increases (gold) as the other decreases (USD), the relationship is negative, or inverse.
+In other words, if gold moves in tune with USD (in percentage terms the sizes of moves are at least similar), one can speak of gold's positive correlation coefficient with the USD, and if they move in the opposite directions, one can speak of gold's negative correlation coefficient with the USD.

 Let’s follow a simple example from everyday life.
 How much electricity do you use in balmy spring day as opposed to a rainy winter day?
 You probably would say that in a sunny day you use less electricity.
 On a rainy day you use artificial light and are more likely to stay at home.
 So where do we spot correlation in this example?
 According to statistics, demand for electricity is positively correlated with the amount of rain on a given day.
 We use more electricity on rainy days than in sunny days.